QARANC.co.uk Find Extra Work

 The Hospital Ship Gloucester Castle was torpedoed in the English Channel and the Matron, Alice Cashin, was awarded the Royal Red Cross (RRC) for her devotion to her patients and staff.
 There is more written on the Royal Red Cross Medal page.

-2,261,502 wounded men returned to Britain from France aboard hospital ships and 29,000 returned aboard hospital ships from Malta, the Middle East and Africa cited in the book The Roses of No Man's Land by Lyn MacDonald.
+2,261,502 wounded men returned to Britain from France aboard them and 29,000 returned aboard from Malta, the Middle East and Africa cited in the book The Roses of No Man's Land by Lyn MacDonald.

 There is a photo of the wreck of the Hospital Ship Rohilla in the book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing.